Michelle Obama Speaks Out Regarding Kamala Harris Being Named Joe Biden’s Running Mate

 “You get used to it, even as a little girl—opening the newspaper, turning on the TV, and hardly ever seeing anyone who looks like you.
 You train yourself to not get your hopes up.
 And sometimes it’s a battle just to keep telling yourself that you might deserve more.”

-She went on to discuss that because of this historic decision, all young girls and particularly those of color, will be able to see that they too can accomplish their dreams.
+She went on, writing that because of this historic decision, all young girls and particularly those of color, will be able to see that they too can accomplish their dreams.

 “I’ve been thinking about all those girls growing up today who will be able to take it for granted that someone who looks like them can grow up to lead a nation like ours.
 Because @KamalaHarris may be the first, but she won’t be the last,” she wrote.